-Mangoes are a rich source of vitamin A and also contain vitamins B, C and E. They are also an excellent source of carotenoid – one of the most powerful antioxidants.
-Mangoes are also a good source of fibre.
+This tropical fruit is a rich source of vitamin A and also contain vitamins B, C and E. Mangoes are also an excellent source of carotenoids – one of the most powerful antioxidants – and a great source of fibre.

 How to eat a mango

-You can use mangoes in a variety of ways but it’s always a delight to the senses to eat one raw.
+You can enjoy mangoes in a variety of ways, but they’re at their best when eaten raw and plain.
 Here’s a guide to slicing a mango for ease of eating:

 |Slice the mango along the longest sides, beside the stone.
 This area is called the ‘cheek’.|

 |Make criss-cross cuts into the flesh, without cutting the skin.|